NgiapPuoyKoh/django-blogchat-tech/README.md

 - Refactor code to replace function views with class base views for consistent development standards for code maintainability
 - Read-only profile name and email instead of duplicated fields associated with the user account
+- Footer is not sticky at the bottom for allauth html.
+Unable to figure out how to resolve the issue between account/base.html, allauth.html and project index.html

 ## Deployment